 This time last year, we were in the throes of a total kitchen remodel and my kitchen was nowhere ready to be decorated for Christmas.
 Shoot, I was proud of myself for even managing to get a Christmas tree decorated and the presents wrapped!
 But I’ve made up for it this year.
-There is barely a corner of my kitchen that didn’t get a little Christmas love.
+There is barely a corner of my farmhouse kitchen that didn’t get a little Christmas love.

 …and the breakfast area at the other.
 We have two turrets on the back of our house, which I love, and the breakfast area sits in one of them.
-The window give us wonderful panoramic views of our backyard where we frequently are treated with deer trotting by.
-I’ve never shown my breakfast area in its entirety before as there was always some project or other that wasn’t finished.
-But everything has been completed in that area now, including window treatments, new diy rustic shelves above the sideboard and a new light fixture.
+The window gives us wonderful panoramic views of our backyard where we frequently are treated with deer trotting by.
+I’ve never shown my breakfast area in its entirety before as there was always some renovation project or other that wasn’t finished.
+But everything has been completed in that area now, including window treatments, new diy rustic shelves above the sideboard and a new modern light fixture.

 We’ll look at more of the breakfast area in a minute.
 First let me show you around the functional end of the kitchen.
 I”m enjoying the first Christmas in our remodeled kitchen so much that I couldn’t help but take a lot of pictures.
 So grab a cup of cocoa and sit back and relax because this is a photo heavy post!

 I mixed in Christmas touches with the everyday items that live on my kitchen counters all of the time.
-Touches of black and white ribbon were worked in all over the place.
+Touches of pretty black and white ribbon were worked in all over the place.
 In fact, I bought every single roll of black and white checked ribbon that two different Michael’s had!
 Love that stuff.
 Small pops of red were added here and there to bring it all to life.

 I love the mix of rustic and elegant in this wooden box that holds a bit of my gold rimmed Christmas china, along with some sentimental cookbooks and a rustic star.